 The building is located in the middle of a sizeable 106-hectare park.
 The park is a beautiful sight to see with the historic castle standing within it.

-The castle has previously been used as a defensive system, but today its interior has been converted into a museum.
+The castle was previously used as a defensive system, but today its interior has been converted into a museum.

 The purpose of the museum is to help educate visitors on the history of the castle.
 The museum houses several artefacts that tell stories relating to the castle's history.

 Of course, when visiting Osaka Castle, you cannot ignore its unique architectural beauty.
 Many tourists come just to simply admire its incredible design.